justmat/vcr/README.md

 #### keys
   1. alt
   2. navigate to previous voltage set
-  3. navigat to next voltage set
+  3. navigate to next voltage set

 #### encoders
   1. set voltage 1 for the current voltage set